Accepting and Administering Awards

 With rare exceptions, awards are made to the University, not to the individual faculty member.
 When an award has been made, reviewed for contractual obligations, and accepted by the University, the Grants Accounting Office sets up a unique account for the funds associated with the award and the project can begin.

-The Coordinator of Compliance for Sponsored Programs, Amy Edwards, will work with you throughout the funding period to maintain proper accounting/allocation of your budget dollars and to assist in other ways that will help you meet budgetary and reporting requirements of your grant.
-She can be reached at x4368.
+The Internal and External Financial Compliance Coordinators for Sponsored Programs work with faculty throughout the funding period to maintain proper accounting/allocation of budget dollars and to assist in other ways that will help meet budgetary and reporting requirements of the grant.

-A variety of individuals, including faculty, students, staff and consultants may be eligbible for grant payment.
-The budget you submitted with your grant proposal will dictate how funds are allocated.
+A variety of individuals, including faculty, students, staff and consultants may be eligible for grant payment.
+The budget faculty members submit with their grant proposal will dictate how funds are allocated.

-Payment for work completed under a grant may fall under one of several categories including full-time employment, part-time employment,student employment, stipend, or consultant.
+Payment for work completed under a grant may fall under one of several categories including full-time employment, part-time employment, student employment, stipend, or consultant.
 Payment is made by payroll check for all Wilkes employees, including students.
 The PI must complete a position description form and a create-a-position form for each new position that is to be supported by a grant.
 All new employees are required to complete a personnel status change form and tax forms before they begin work.
 Consultants complete an agreement form and are paid by check; they are responsible for their own tax payments.
-Ms. Edwards will help facilitate all required paperwork.
+Ann Marie Kline will help facilitate all required paperwork.

-All grant employees must maintain a time and effort reports, which includes the date, amount of time, and task performed under the grant.
-Grant P.I. or project director reviews timecards and provides appropriate signoff and forwards to Ms. Edwards for final review.
+All grant employees must maintain a time and effort report, which includes the date, amount of time, and task performed under the grant.
+Grant P.I. or project director reviews time cards and provides appropriate sign off and forwards to Ann Marie Kline for final review.
 The time and effort report forms will be provided by the Sponsored Program Office.

-You may contact Ms. Edwards for the balance of a grant.
+You may contact Ann Marie Kline for the balance of a grant.

 Indirect costs are those expenses associated with overhead that are necessary to complete a project, but are not typically charged to a grant budget.
 The University operating budget receives 50% of all budgeted indirect costs.
 A portion of the remaining 50% is distributed to the P.I. for his or her discretionary use to support ongoing research.
 Typically the department also receives a percentage of the indirect funds.